 Abstract

-Methods: Twenty-two specimens of Hemiscorpius lepturus scorpion were collected from 5 geographically different regions of Khuzestan regions.
-Genomic DNA extraction was performed using phenol / chloroform method.
-For phylogeny analysis, target gene fragments were amplified by ISSR-PCR technique.
-By agarose gel electrophoresis of the PCR products, bands produced in each specimen were categorized using zero and one system and dendrogram was drawn using the UPGMA algorithm.
+Methods: We used inter-simple sequence repeat anchored-polymerase chain reaction (ISSR-PCR) and cytochrome c oxidase subunit 1 (COI) to study potential intraspecies variability of this scorpion.
+Twenty-two specimens of H. lepturus scorpions were collected from 5 geographically distinct regions of Khuzestan.
+Genomic DNA was extracted using the phenol/chloroform method.
+For phylogenetic analysis, target gene fragments were amplified using ISSR-PCR.
+By agarose gel electrophoresis of the PCR products, bands produced in each specimen were categorized using a zero and one system, and a dendrogram was drawn using the UPGMA algorithm.

 Keywords